janzheng/janzheng/_posts/portfolio/2016-08-16-Portfolio-Diamax.md

 ## Choosing a Technology

 To tackle this seemingly gargantuan project (I'm still not sure how I agreed to do this single-handedly, with only a deadline of a month and a half), I decided to use the most rapid prototyping technology I knew – [Meteor](http://meteor.com).
-Meteor combines front-end with its templating tool Blaze, and a very easy to manage backend built on Node and MongoDB.
+Meteor combines front-end with its templating tool Blaze, and a very easy to manage back-end built on Node and MongoDB.

 <figure class="figure-wide margin_bottom">
   <img src="{{page.source}}/meteorreact.png">